Gwinnett Stripers: History

 Despite narrow second-place finishes in 2011 and 2015, the Braves did not return to the postseason until 2016.
 Manager Brian Snitker led the team until May 17 when he was promoted to manage the major league club in Atlanta.
 Rick Albert and John Moses, his replacements on an interim basis, led the 2016 Braves to win the South Division title with a 65–78 record.
 They defeated the Columbus Clippers, 3–1, in the semifinals to advance to the finals of the Governors' Cup playoffs in which they lost the International League championship versus the Scranton/Wilkes-Barre RailRiders, 3–1.

 The Braves rebranded as the Gwinnett Stripers prior to the 2018 season.
 The moniker refers to striped bass, which are fished out of nearby Lake Lanier, and serves as a nod to the popularity of outdoor activities in the region.
 A name-the-team contest was held to select the nickname.
 Among the finalists were "Big Mouths", "Buttons", "Gobblers", "Hush Puppies", "Lambchops", and "Sweet Teas".
 The selection committee initially chose Big Mouths, referring to largemouth bass, but decided Stripers would be a better fit for their vision of the team's identity.

-The 2019 Stripers won the South Division title with a 80–59 record under Damon Berryhill.
+The 2019 Stripers won the South Division title with an 80–59 record under Damon Berryhill.
 They were eliminated from the playoffs in the semifinals by Columbus, 3–1.
 Berryhill was selected to win the International League Manager of the Year Award.

 The start of the 2020 season was postponed due to the COVID-19 pandemic before being cancelled on June 30.
 Following the 2020 season, Major League Baseball assumed control of Minor League Baseball in a move to increase player salaries, modernize facility standards, and reduce travel.
 The Braves retained Gwinnett as their Triple-A affiliate.
 However, the International League disbanded, and the Stripers followed the rest of the IL teams into the Triple-A East.
 Gwinnett ended the season in third place in the Southeastern Division with a 68–51 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Gwinnett finished the tournament in 25th place with a 3–7 record.
 In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization.